-His Total Expenses are \$48,348 based on
+His Total Expenses are \$55,887 based on

-This Total Expenses are \$\psi +0.5-40 based on Basic expenses of \$46,848 for first-year student living See budget table on page 8. away from home Additional expenses of \$1,500 for his See page 9-11 for allowable computer expense. computer purchase
+Basic expenses of \$54,387 for first-year student living away from home See budget table on page 10.
+Additional expenses of \$1,500 for his computer purchase See page 11 for allowable computer expense.

-His Total Resources are \$9,494 based on
+His Total Resources are \$9,272 based on

-Parental deeming contribution of \$1,194 See page 15 - 17 for parental deeming formula.
-Summer deeming contribution of \$1,000 See page 14 for summer deeming formula.
-Government student assistance of \$7,300 See page 12 for government student financial assistance.
+Parental deeming contribution of \$572 See page 16 for parental deeming formula.
+Summer deeming contribution of \$1,000 See pages 16-17 for summer deeming formula.
+Government student assistance of \$7,700 See page 14 for government student financial assistance.

-Steve's Total Expenses exceed his Total Resources by \$38,854, which represents his Unmet Need (\$48,348 - \$9,494).
+Steve's Total Expenses exceed his Total Resources by \$45,115, which represents his Unmet Need (\$54,387 - \$9,272).
 The Faculty of Law will advise Steve that it will provide his a combination of bursaries (non-repayable grants) and interest-free loans (repayable to the bank from which the loan is received) in order to meet his unmet need.

-Steve is required to submit the following documents by September 15, 2015 in order for the Faculty to make a final need assessment for him:
+Steve is required to submit the following documents by September 6, 2019 in order for the Faculty to make a final need assessment for him:

-- 1. His mother's 2014 income tax notice of assessment - 2.
+- 1. His mother's 2016, 2017 and 2018 income tax notice of assessment - 2.
 Copy of computer purchase receipts - 3.
 Summary showing his total pre-law education OSAP loans - 4.
-Notice of assessment for his 2015-2016 government student financial assistance - 5.
-Copy of his 2015-2016 government student loan application - 6.
+Notice of assessment for his 2019-2020 government student financial assistance - 5.
+Copy of his 2019-2020 government student loan application - 6.
 Final summer earnings paystub showing year-to-date earnings. - 7.
 His rental agreement for the academic year.